Thessaloniki: Jews of Thessaloniki

 After the Balkan Wars, Thessaloniki was incorporated into the Kingdom of Greece in 1913.
-At first the community feared that the annexation would lead to difficulties and during the first years its political stance was, in general, anti-Venizelist and pro-royalist/conservative.
+At first, the community feared that the annexation would lead to difficulties and during the first years its political stance was, in general, anti-Venizelist and pro-royalist/conservative.
 The Great Thessaloniki Fire of 1917 during World War I burned much of the centre of the city and left 50,000 Jews homeless of the total of 72,000 residents who were burned out.
-Having lost homes and their businesses, many Jews emigrated: to the United States, Palestine, and Paris.
+Having lost homes and their businesses, many Jews emigrated to the United States, Palestine, and Paris.
 They could not wait for the government to create a new urban plan for rebuilding, which was eventually done.

 After the Greco-Turkish War in 1922 and the bilateral population exchange between Greece and Turkey, many refugees came to Greece.
 Nearly 100,000 ethnic Greeks resettled in Thessaloniki, reducing the proportion of Jews in the total community.
 After this, Jews made up about 20% of the city's population.
 During the interwar period, Greece granted Jewish citizens the same civil rights as other Greek citizens.
 In March 1926, Greece re-emphasized that all citizens of Greece enjoyed equal rights, and a considerable proportion of the city's Jews decided to stay.
-During the Metaxas regime, the stance towards Jews became even better.
+During the Metaxas regime, the stance towards Jews improved even more.

-World War II brought a disaster for the Jewish Greeks, since in 1941 the Germans occupied Greece and began actions against the Jewish population.
+World War II brought disaster for the Jewish Greeks, since in 1941 the Germans occupied Greece and began actions against the Jewish population.
 Greeks of the Resistance helped save some of the Jewish residents.
 By the 1940s, the great majority of the Jewish Greek community firmly identified as both Greek and Jewish.
 According to Misha Glenny, such Greek Jews had largely not encountered "anti-Semitism as in its North European form."

 In 1943, the Nazis began brutal actions against the historic Jewish population in Thessaloniki, forcing them into a ghetto near the railroad lines and beginning deportation to concentration and labor camps.
-They deported and exterminated approximately 96% of Thessaloniki's Jews of all ages during the Holocaust.
+They deported and exterminated approximately 94% of Thessaloniki's Jews of all ages during the Holocaust.
 The Thessaloniki Holocaust memorial in Eleftherias ("Freedom") Square was built in 1997 in memory of all the Jewish people from Thessaloniki murdered in the Holocaust.
-The site was chosen because it was the place where Jewish residents were rounded up before embarking to trains for concentration camps.
-Today, a community of around 1200 remains in the city.
+The site was chosen because it was the place where Jewish residents were rounded up before embarking on trains for concentration camps.
+Today, a community of around 1,200 remains in the city.
 Communities of descendants of Thessaloniki Jews – both Sephardic and Romaniote – live in other areas, mainly the United States and Israel.
 Israeli singer Yehuda Poliker recorded a song about the Jewish people of Thessaloniki, called "Wait for me, Thessaloniki".